qq7te/radical-product/src/_training_posts/2022-07-04-ethics-training.md

 titleFour: Pricing and structure
-titleFourDescription: Get this training for $ 7,500 for up to 15 people for training
+titleFourDescription: Get this ethics training for $ 7,500 for up to 15 people for training
 titleFourDescription2: This training is delivered in the following two sessions